If someone rings you trying to sell you something, this is known as a live telesales call.

 You should be aware of scam calls, such as those asking you to send money upfront or buy something up-front before you get the prize or offer, asking you to make expensive phone calls to get the prize or offer, or asking for your bank details or other personal information.

-For up-to-date information and advice on the latest scams you should contact Action Fraud – the UK's national fraud reporting centre.
-For more information, please visit their website.
+For up-to-date information and advice on the latest scams you should contact Action Fraud.
+Action Fraud is the reporting centre for fraud and cybercrime in England, Wales and Northern Ireland.
+Reports of fraud and any other financial crime in Scotland should be reported to Police via 101.
+For more information, please visit www.actionfraud.police.uk.

 However, if debit cards, online banking or cheques are involved in the scam your first step should to contact your bank or credit card company.